roadwarriorslive/Pipulate/README.md

 Continuum.io, which I at first dismissed as just a bunch of pre-installs that non-Linux users had to suffer (you could always run a VM on your Mac/Windows, which I did).
-And then I realized how nice it was when your encapsulation layer was a web-based IDE.
+And then I realized how nice it was when your encapsulation layer was a web-based IDE (and NOT a whole Linux machine VM) that unlocked all the power of your local machine.
 Wow!
 Throw in Github-friendliness and the ability to stream output to the user through the duration of sometimes long-running jobs... and dead-simple multiple Python VM kernel maintenance?
 Wow, out goes my Pipulate UI work, and in comes Jupyter Notebook... uh...
 SEO Notebook... and probably, SEO Lab, that that's a story for another time.